TomatenKuchenDEV/docs/docs/logs.md

 TomatenKuchen provides feature rich logging about most actions that bots can capture.

-Note that for most logs, the "View Audit Log" permission is required.
+Note that for most logs, the bot needs the "View Audit Log" permission.

 ## Log channels with categories {#categories}